pebauer68/tree/README.md

 # tree

-TODO: tree is a dynamic testing environment for crystal functions
+tree is a dynamic testing environment for crystal functions

 ## Installation